Last Updated on

 Once you’ve got everything you need and understand your scope, you’re ready to head out to the range.
 Just make sure that you bring everything with you and that you know how to shoot your weapon.
 If you’re new to shooting, you might find that you’re struggling to sight your scope because of a lack of technique and skill on your part.

 The distance that you set up your target depends on what you’re shooting, but since you set up thermal scopes on rifles most of the time, it’s typical to set your target up 100 yards out.

 Setting up your target at the correct distance is crucial, as it’s what you’ll be making all your adjustments based on the field.
 So, if you think you sighted your scope in at 100 yards but actually sighted it in at 90 yards, all your shots are going to be about 10 yards off after you make your final adjustments.

 That might not sound like much, but it can be the difference between making your shot and heading home emptyhanded.

-Once you’ve set up your target, head back to the shooting block and take your shots.
+Once you’ve set up your target, the next step to sighting in a thermal scope is to head back to the shooting block and take your shots.
 The minimum number of shots that you need to take while doing this is three, but unless you’re an experienced and confident shooter, we recommend taking at least five.

 Once you’ve taken your shots, it’s time to see what you hit.
 Head out to your target and take a look.
 You want all of your shots clustered together.
 If they’re not, you need to adjust your shooting technique before making any adjustments to your scope.